MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/verify-a-reporting-services-installation.md

 ### To verify that Report Designer is installed and running

 1. Open [!INCLUDE[ssBIDevStudioFull](../../includes/ssbidevstudiofull-md.md)], and create a new project based on a Report Server project type.
-For more information on using the Report Server Project Wizard, see [Reporting Services in SQL Server Data Tools &#40;SSDT&#41;](../../reporting-services/tools/reporting-services-in-sql-server-data-tools-ssdt.md) in SQL Server Books Online.
+For more information on using the Report Server Project Wizard, see [Reporting Services in SQL Server Data Tools &#40;SSDT&#41;](../../reporting-services/tools/reporting-services-in-sql-server-data-tools-ssdt.md).

 2. If you installed report samples, open the sample report project files and publish the reports to a report server.